lm3nitro/Projects/Penetration Testing/Password Cracking/Hydra.md

 ## Installation:

-Toget started, we will need to install Hydra.
-This can be done through Default Repository:
+To get started, I will install Hydra.
+This can be done through default repository:

 ```
 sudo apt install hydra-gtk